What are Groups?

 Groups do not have a Match Criteria component, meaning a Group is not attached to a specific Match Criteria.
-They allow you to view, filter down, and compare Members based on their top three talents.
-Alternatively, you may also view and filter Members based on up to three talents that you can select with the Talent Insights feature in the Members tab.
+They allow you to view, filter down, and compare employees based on their top three Talents.
+Alternatively, you may also view and filter employees based on up to three Talents that you can select with the Talent Insights feature in the Employees tab.

-Groups can be used for team management, employee development and as a precursor to the use of Talent Maps.
+Groups can be used for team management, employee development and as a precursor to the use of Talent Maps or Leadership Potential Cohorts.
 As part of our professional services, Groups can also help you gather data for Internal Benchmark.

 One-Stop Shop for Employee Profiles and Talent Guides

 Groups allow you to collect, organize and compare a set of employee’s Plum Profiles and/or Talent Guides, based on their results from the Plum Discovery Survey.
-Getting employees to take the assessment has never been easier as Groups allow you to send a notification to several or all the Group Members to complete their Plum Discovery Survey.
-Upon completion, you can access a Group Member’s Plum Profile by clicking on their name in the Members tab.
+Getting employees to take the assessment has never been easier as Groups allow you to send a notification to several or all the Group employees to complete their Plum Discovery Survey.
+Upon completion, you can access a Group employee’s Plum Profile by clicking on their name in the Employees tab.

 Talent Insights: Understanding your Team Better

-Talent Insights, in the Members’ tab of a Group or a Map, allow you to view, filter down and compare employees based on their top three talents or on their performance against a selection of talents.
+Talent Insights, in the Employees tab of a Group or a Map, allow you to view, filter down and compare employees based on their top three Talents or on their performance against a selection of Talents.

 Precursors to Talent Maps

-If your organization is using Talent Maps in the context of succession planning or a reorganization for example, Groups can be created in preparation of importing sets of employees for the Talent Maps.
+If your organization is using Talent Maps or Leadership Potential Cohorts in the context of succession planning, leadership potential assessment or a reorganization for example, Groups can be created in preparation of importing sets of employees in these other Talent Collections.

 - How do I create a Group?

-- How Do I Add and Remove Members from the Members Tab (in a Talent Map or Group)?
+- How Do I Add and Remove Employees from the Employees Tab (in a Talent Collection)?